djhepker/ai-checkers/README.md

 This is a personal student project for practice & skillbuilding

-Contributions will ONLY be approved if they optimize PREVIOUSLY made algorithms, processes, graphical detail, or are bug fixes
+Contributions will only be approved if they optimize previously made algorithms, processes, graphical detail, or are bug fixes